 Now that you've used the demo app to try out PLP, it's time for you to take advantage of the power of the platform to transform your own business and products.
 You can develop and distribute multiple license types for your package that entitle specific features, without breaking up your package structure.
 With this functionality, you can increase and diversify your revenue stream by selling multiple tiers, versions, or supplements for your products via these license types.
-In a future release, you may also be able to create licenses that can be assigned only to specific types of users, such as internal Salesforce users and external Experience Cloud users, separately.
+You can even create separate licenses that can be assigned only to specific types of users, such as internal Salesforce users and external Experience Cloud users, separately.